How do banks profit from savings accounts?

 The question many have is whether their accounts are safe.
 After all, what if the bank lends the money and the borrower never pays it back?
 Couldn’t your money be gone forever?

 Probably not.
-Banks, especially large ones, diversify their risk by lending to thousands of borrowers.
+Banks, especially large ones, diversify their risk by lending to millions of borrowers.
 There will always be some borrowers who don’t pay in a timely manner.
 However, the bank will try to reduce this risk by carefully analysing each loan application.

 Banks can and do compete with each other to attract new savers.
 It’s worthwhile to regularly check interest rates at competing banks.
 You may find a bank that is aggressive in its pursuit of new customers and is willing to pay a higher-than-average rate.